fgonzalezvenegas/EVModel/README.md

 # PARAMETERS:
 When creating a set of vehicles to simulate, you can specify the following parameters:
 CHARGING PARAMETERS

 ch_power : Charging power [kW], default 3.6

 ch_eff : Charger efficiency [pu], default 0.95

 dr_eff : Driving efficiency/consumption [kWh/km], default 0.2

 PLUG-IN DECISION PARAMETERS

+charging_type: plug-in behavior of the user.
+Types: if_needed (non-systematic), all_days, and others

+alpha: plug-in preference of user.
+Default value given by calibration with Electric Nation data.

+range_anxiety: